BMW Engine Oil

 Oil for Direct Injection (DI) engines.

-In port-injected engines (basically all engines before 2007) the gasoline spray in the intake would keep intake valves relatively clean.
-However, DI engines move the fuel injector past the intake and directly into the combustion chamber so the valves no longer receive a cleansing spray.
+In port-injected engines (basically all engines before 2007) the crankcase vent system would dump oil mist into the intake.
+A lot of this would end up on the back of the intake valves.
+The port injectors would spray gasoline into the intake and keep the intake valves relatively clean.
+However, DI engines have similar crankcase vent designs but move the fuel injector past the intake and directly into the combustion chamber so the valves no longer receive a cleansing spray.
 DI engines can also suffer from a weak crankcase vent system (CCV).
 The crankcase vent is designed to redistribute oil vapor from the engine through the intake and back into the combustion chamber.
 A poorly functioning CCV would let too much oil into the intake where it coats the intake valves with hardened carbon or sludge (the N54 twin-turbo engine is notorious for this).
 Auto and oil manufacturers now push oil formulas with low SAPS levels (Sulfated Ash, Phosphorus, and Sulfur), which are supposed to leave fewer carbon deposits.
 But the trade-off is lower wear protection at high operating temps (exactly what you don’t want in a highly tuned turbo engine).

 You can also change your driving habits to avoid oil sludge and build-up.
 The sludge comes from moisture that mixes with the oil vapor and then settles when the engine is shut off.
 Allowing the car to reach optimum temperature and avoiding short trips will burn off this moisture.
 Short trips are considered drives where the engine never reaches, or doesn't stay at, normal coolant temperature.
 Low RPM and constant minimum throttle will also fail to pull enough vacuum for the crankcase vent to work properly.
 We encourage regular runs up to high RPM and varying your throttle (an "Italian tune-up").
 Yes, preventing poor CCV performance may be to get out and drive.
 But for the safety of yourself and others, please drive responsibly.

 All of the above also applies to reducing Low Speed Pre-Ignition (LSPI).
-This is ignition of the air:fuel mixture before the planned spark plug firing.
+This is ignition of the air:fuel mixture before the planned spark plug firing and during the compression stroke of the piston.
+Pre-ignition can be extremely damaging to pistons and cylinder walls as the air:fuel mixture ignites while the piston is on the way up instead of on the way down.
 Pre-ignition in general is usually caused by heat, or a hot surface, or compression pressures.
 Carbon deposits can retain heat and get hot enough in some spots to ignite the fuel by accident.
 Carbon build-up is the primary cause of LSPI so the above advice also applies for mitigating LSPI.
-Oil choice will also play be a factor, especially when using older oil formulas with higher ZDDP or with extended change intervals where "burned" oil is present.
+Oil choice will also play a factor, especially when using older oil formulas with higher ZDDP or with extended change intervals where "burned" oil is present.
 The newest SN Plus API oil spec includes additives meant to reduce LSPI.
 Higher octane fuel and flex fuel are also more resistant to pre-ignition.